BASG events are convened by a volunteer team of organizers – Carol Baroudi, Holly Fowler, Tilly Pick, Eric Grunebaum

-He recently wrapped up close to five years at a Boston-based biotech start-up that was focused on whole genome sequencing as a fundamental driver of change in how people make decisions about their health and lifestyles.
-In his role, Tilly wore both internal and external hats related to operational design, product development and digital customer experience implementation with institutional and individual customers.
+Prior to that, he spent five years at a Boston-based biotech Veritas Genetics bringing to market whole genome sequencing below $1,000 as a fundamental driver of change in how people make decisions about their health and lifestyles.
+In that role, Tilly wore both internal and external hats related to operational design, product development and digital customer experience implementation with institutional and individual customers.

 Tilly’s career prior to Veritas includes leading brand marketing and advertising engagements, both independently and at Mullen, Carmichael Lynch, Fallon, J. Walter Thompson Worldwide, and EuroRSCG Tatham, with clients in financial services, consumer goods, automotive, aviation, higher education, and publishing.

 As one of BASG’s three co-organizers and event curators, Tilly is particularly passionate about helping promote and more broadly project the story that is told at BASG’s event each month.
 Tilly also volunteers his time in community-level climate action activities.

 Tilly holds a M.S. in Integrated Marketing Communications from Northwestern University and a B.S. in Advertising from the University of Illinois at Urbana-Champaign.